MisaOguraBH/CV/README.md

 | [Github Grabber](https://github.com/MisaOgura/github-grabber) | 2 days | A single page responsive web application for requesting Github profiles based on usernames.
 Available on Heroku: [Github Grabber](https://github-grabber.herokuapp.com/) | AngularJS, Node.js, RESTful API, Github API. |
 | [Japanesify](https://github.com/MisaOgura/japanesify.git) | 1 week | A single page responsive web application that converts your names to Japanese characters.
 Available on Heroku: [Japanesify](https://japanesify.herokuapp.com/) | AngularJS, regex-based conversion algorithm.
 Tested with Karma and Protractor. |
 | LEAVE [Frontend](https://github.com/MisaOgura/leave-frontend.git) [Backend](https://github.com/MisaOgura/leave-backend.git) | 2 weeks | A mobile application to help planning journeys depending on tube disruptions and weather conditions. | Ionic, Ruby on Rails, RESTful API, 3rd party APIs.
 Tested with Rspec, Karma and Protractor. |

-#### + Logical thinker
-As a laboratory scientist, I have developed the ability to think logically and approach problems from multiple perspectives, which can be applied to any tasks at hands.

-Logical thinking allows me to :
-+ grasp a big picture of the problem space
-+ identify and separate problems
-+ create & test hypotheses
-+ repeat the process to narrow down causes/solutions

-#### + Determined problem-solver
-Perseverance and patience, combined with logical thinking, make me a determined problem-solver who never gives up, but also knows when to step back for a break.
-In fact, **debugging** is my favourite bit in software development!

-Biomedical research often takes months to appreciate results.
-The data acquired is often ambiguous due to the nature of the subject, therefore I have developed a great degree of patience and serendipity towards problems in general.

-The fast cycle of hypothesis testing in coding is such a satisfying process.
-I get to see the result of what I do straight away in black and white.
-And this is one of many reasons I love coding.

 [Back to top](#user-content-top)